mariuspatrick/music-app-server/suggestions.md

 SUNDAY TASKs:

-1. Be able to get userId for user_playlists
+1. Be able to get userId for user_playlists // Done

-   - Make auth middleware and use it with post routers
+   - Use auth middleware with post routers // Done

-2.
+2. Connect user_playlist with playlist

+3. Use tracks??

+   - See how to connect tracks and playlist